 It was a a beautiful moonlit night until the rain began to fall which forced us to pack everything up and hit the road @ 3:30am.
 Getting our rented white Chevy Malibu stuck in the sandy dirt road leading out of our campsite wasn’t how we wanted to end our amazing Oregon road trip, so we made our way back to Portland.

 I hope you enjoyed reading about our recent road trip through Oregon.
 Stay tuned for future posts where I’ll dive even deeper into each of these incredible places we stopped at along the way.
-Oregon truly is one of the most beautiful states I’ve ever traveled through and I look forward to discovering more of these unique places the next time I visit.
+Oregon truly is one of the most beautiful states I’ve ever traveled through and look forward to discovering more of these unique places on my next visit.